vmware-labs/multi-tenant-persistence-for-saas/README.md

 ## Future Support

 - Some of the topics that require further discussion are the following:
     - Do we want to provide functionality for microservices to subscribe for updates in certain tables?
-  - Will microservices need more advanced queries that are not supported by DAL?
-Do we want to return DB connection object to microservices so that they run their own queries?
+    - Do we need to provide pagination or streaming support using channels?

 ## Contributing